-The Remote Bottle Valve (P/N 16058NOS) is the perfect convenience accessory-it electronically turns the nitrous bottle on and off with the flick of a switch-no more trips to the trunk.
-It is also great as a safety shut-off valve.
-It operates on 12V DC.
+The Remote Bottle Valve (P/N 14168NOS) is the perfect convenience accessory-this opener allows you to open and close your nitrous bottle from the driver's compartment with the flip of a switch-no more trips to the trunk.
 The complete kit includes hardware and installation instructions.